aiobofh/cutest/README.rst

 Features
 --------

-* Automated generation of controllable mocks for all C-functions, with code footprint in the form of the inclusion of call.h and usage of the call() macro)
+* Automated generation of controllable mocks for all C-functions called by the design under test.
 * C-Function stubbing
 * Generic asserts in 1, 2 and 3 argument flavors.
 * JUnit XML reports for Jenkins integration